 Colon cancer, also called colorectal cancer, is a cancer that starts in the colon or the rectum (sometimes called rectal cancer).
-Colon cancer often develops from a polyp, which is a small growth that forms on the inner lining of organs.
-While there are some colon cancer risk factors you can’t control like your family history, ethnic background, or age (it’s more common in people over 50, although young folks can get it to), there are many lifestyle factors you can change.
+While there are some colon cancer risk factors you can’t control, like your family history or ethnic background, there are many lifestyle factors you can change.

 American Cancer Society.
 (2020).
 Alcohol use and cancer.